 Deleting Data From WordPress Database

-To delete data from database you can use delete function.
+To delete data from the database you can use the delete function.

 $wpdb->delete( $table, $where, $format = null );

-The parameters are like update function.
+The parameters are like the update function.
 It will remove all data that matches the $where condition.

 $wpdb->delete( $wpdb->posts, array("ID" => 5), array("%d") );